Bringing tennis to the information age through recordable statistics and identifiable metrics seems to be the next frontier in the sport.

 First and foremost we have data collecting devices.
 Babolat was the first to enter this market with its Babolat Pure Drive racket.
 It was quickly followed by the Sony Tennis Sensor, Zepp Tennis Swing Analyzer and more recently the Qlipp tennis sensor.

 While Zepp and Sony place their sensors on the butt of the racquet, Babolat‘s sensor is built into the grip.
 Qlipp, on the other hand, sits on your strings and also functions as a vibration dampener.
-Then there are those like the Babolat Pop, which sit on your wrist and collect information.
+Then there are those like the Babolat Pop and its big brother Babolat and PIQ, which sit on your wrist and collect information.